 Tax implications: This option carries the most burdensome tax implications for the sellers because the full hit of capital gains and other taxes come due upon sale.
 This option leaves the least money in the pockets of the sellers overall to fund future activities (whether for retirement or reinvestment.)

-Sell the asset by coupling a monetization loan with an installment sale.
+Sell the asset by coupling a monetized loan with an installment sale.
 This option revises the structure of the outright sale.
 It combines an installment sale with a simultaneous monetization loan to the seller, allowing the seller to defer the taxes for decades.
 By implementing this planning approach, my client could effectively defer far into the future the $1.2 million in taxes and receive at close of escrow more than $420,000 tax-free to help fund his retirement.

 Tax implications: Taxes due are deferred for an extended period, allowing the seller full access to the loan proceeds to invest as desired to fund retirement or other activities.
 Taxes are paid when the installment and monetization loans are closed simultaneously years down the road.